The Perimenopause Show with Jennifer Woodward

 Jennifer Woodward:

+Hello and welcome to the Perimenopause show.
 I'm Jennifer Woodward.
 I am your host.
 I am a functional diagnostic nutrition practitioner, I am board certified in functional diagnostic nutrition and I have my master's integrative nutrition.
 So suffice it to say this is not only my job, it is my passion.
 I love to be here.
 I love helping busy perimenopausal moms thrive in their lives and gracefully sail through perimenopause while loving their body, their digestion and their life.
 I've been working with women in perimenopause for about the last eight years.
-A little bit about me I'm 41 years old, so I'm officially in the throes of perimenopause.
+A little bit about me, I'm 41 years old, so I'm officially in the throes of perimenopause.

 Jennifer Woodward: